GovTechSG/apex-signature-validator/README.md

 ## JOSE

-JOSE (Javascript Object Signing and Encryption) is an approach on signing and encrypting JSON content.
-If your API response are packaged in any of the JOSE standards, you can use this client to further verify or decrpyt the corresponding API response.
+JOSE (Javascript Object Signing and Encryption) is an approach to signing and encrypting JSON content.
+If your API responses are packaged in any of the JOSE standards, you can use this client to further verify or decrpyt the corresponding API response.

 ### Verifying JWS
 ![jose_jws.png](https://github.com/GovTechSG/apex-signature-validator/blob/master/assets/jose_jws_verified.png)